olsenchu/expense-tracker-react/README.md

 Screenshot demonstrating how the expense tracker works with entries.

 ## Tech/framework used

 <b>Built with</b>
 - [React](https://react.dev/)

-## Features
-What makes your project stand out?

-## Code Example
-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Installation
 Download the files, and run in any browser.
 This project is entirely JS-based and runs on a browser server.
 The project is also hosted live on my portfolio website: olsenchu.com